RhyanRodriguez3/SQL-Guide/README.md

 Contains SQL code for reuse and projects

 ## 1. Data Query Language (DQL): Used for retrieving data from dbs.
-- SELECT *Column1*: Retrieves all data or specific columns from a db.
+- SELECT *Column1* Retrieves all data or specific columns from a db.
-- DISTINCT: Removes duplicate records from a column.
+- DISTINCT Removes duplicate records from a column.
-- FROM *TableName*: The specified source table.
+- FROM *TableName* Specify the source table.
 - WHERE *InputCondition InputOperator InputCondition*
 >(*Operators are =, >= Greater than or equal to, < less than, <> Not Equal, **BETWEEN** range, LIKE InputPattern, IN SpecifiedValues*)